 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

 Blue Buffalo Freedom Grain Free Canned Dog Food

 The Bottom Line

-Judging by its ingredients alone, Blue Freedom Grain Free looks to be an above-average canned dog food.
+Judging by its ingredients alone, Blue Freedom Grain Free canned dog food looks to be an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 38% and a mean fat level of 29%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.